 Knights and kings were attacking the Holy Lands of the Middle East in the name of God and with the blessing of the Christian Church during this volatile period, which is sometimes called the Golden Age of Chivalry.
 The goal was to drive the Muslim tribes out of Palestine so that they could control the sacred lands of Jesus and the Bible.

-The crusades happened in waves over the centuries as power shifted between the Christians and the Muslins, who fought back and reclaimed their territories.
-Each crusade generally lasted for a year or more before the area was secured and the king could return home.
+The crusades happened in waves over the centuries as power shifted between the Christians and the Muslims, who fought back and reclaimed their territories.
+Each crusade generally lasted for a year or more before the area was secured and the queen could return home.
 By comparison, other expeditions into China or India could last two or three years.

 By 1291, the Crusades were at an end and the crusading soldiers abandoned the area and returned home.